TheraForge/OTFCloudantStore/README.md

 # OTFCloudantStore

 TheraForge's OTFCloudantStore uses OTFCDTDatastore to store, index and query local JSON data.
-Synchronisation is under the control of the application.
-OTFCloudantStore manages and resolves the conflicts locally on the device or on the remote database.
+Synchronization is controlled by the application.
+OTFCloudantStore manages and resolves conflicts locally on the device or in the remote database.
 OTFCloudantStore is an interface between the OTFCarekit, HealthKit and OTFCDTDatastore frameworks.

 ## TheraForge Frameworks